libertyernie/CrosspostSharp/README.md

     automatically.

 * DeviantArt
-  * RefreshToken: Gives ArtSync access to your DeviantArt account.
-ArtSync will acquire a new token and update ArtSync.json every time it is launched.
+  * RefreshToken: Gives CrosspostSharp access to your DeviantArt account.
+CrosspostSharp will acquire a new token and update CrosspostSharp.json every time it is launched.

 * Tumblr
   * Blog: name of the blog to post to.
   * TokenKey: The key of your OAuth token for Tumblr authentication.
   * TokenSecret: The secret part of the Tumblr OAuth token.
-The key and secret together are how ArtSync accesses your Tumblr account.
+The key and secret together are how CrosspostSharp accesses your Tumblr account.
-  * AutoSidePadding: If this is enabled and you post an image to Tumblr that is taller than it is wide, ArtSync will add transparent padding to the left and right sides of the image so it doesn't appear too large on the Tumblr dashboard.
+  * AutoSidePadding: If this is enabled and you post an image to Tumblr that is taller than it is wide, CrosspostSharp will add transparent padding to the left and right sides of the image so it doesn't appear too large on the Tumblr dashboard.

 * Twitter
-  * TokenKey: Gives ArtSync access to your Twitter account (with TokenSecret).
+  * TokenKey: Gives CrosspostSharp access to your Twitter account (with TokenSecret).
-  * TokenSecret: Gives ArtSync access to your Twitter account (with TokenKey).
+  * TokenSecret: Gives CrosspostSharp access to your Twitter account (with TokenKey).

 * Flickr
-  * TokenKey: Gives ArtSync access to your Flickr account (with TokenSecret).
+  * TokenKey: Gives CrosspostSharp access to your Flickr account (with TokenSecret).
-  * TokenSecret: Gives ArtSync access to your Flickr account (with TokenKey).
+  * TokenSecret: Gives CrosspostSharp access to your Flickr account (with TokenKey).

 * Inkbunny
   * Sid: The "sid" value used in the Inkbunny API.